 Hospital and the Nelson Mandela African Institution of Science and Technology-Centre for Educational

-Development in Health, Arusha (KIDH-NM-AIST-CEDHA)-(KNCHREC) with certificate number
+Development in Health, Arusha (KIDH-NM-AIST-CEDHA)-(KNCHREC) with certificate number permission was acquired from the respective site where the samples were obtained.

 KNCH REC0019 for collecting samples from Dar es Salaam.
 Ethical approval was obtained from the